Travellers Rest, Alpraham

 The Travellers Rest is a public house at Alpraham, near Tarporley, in Cheshire, England.

 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
-It was built in about 1850 and extended in 1937, and the interwar interior remains largely unchanged.
+It was built circa 1850 and extended in 1937, and the interwar interior remains largely unchanged.
 This pub has been in the same family since 1900, and has a bowling green which opened in 1921.

-It used to have a café (opened early 1950s, closed 1989) which catered for coach traffic, mainly in the summer.
-It was used by Barton Transport of Nottingham as the refreshment halt on their Nottingham to Llandudno express coach service.
+It used to have a café (which opened in the early 1950s and closed 1989) that catered for coach traffic, mainly in the summer.
+It was used by Barton Transport of Nottingham as the refreshment halt on their Nottingham-to-Llandudno express coach service.